Rotation Symmetry-Protected Topological Phases of Fermions

 \subsection{Main results}

 Based on the dimensional reduction approach explained above, we derive a systematic classification for FSPT phases protected by $C_M\times G$ symmetry with $G$ being a unitary finite Abelian group.
-While the basic construction is parallel to the bosonic case, fermionic systems exhibit several notable new features and subtlities:
+While the counterparts of 1D and 2D FSPT phases with internal symmetries were known previously, our work provides an alternative viewpoint and makes a connection between SPT phases with internal and spatial symmetries.
+For 3D FSPT phases, many of our results are new, whose counterparts with internal symmetries are not well understood.
+Examples of our classification are summarized in Tables \ref{tab12D}, \ref{tab1} and \ref{tab2}.

-\begin{enumerate} \item We construct intrinsically fermionic crystalline SPT phases which can only exist with strong interactions.
-We show that this is the case for all nontrivial rotational FSPT phases with Abelian internal symmetries in 3D, and discuss one example in 2D where the internal symmetry is the BDI class in the periodic table. \item We find obstructions in the dimensional reduction construction that prevent gluing together lower-dimensional block states while preserving rotation symmetries.
-No such obstructions were present in bosonic systems previously studied so far~\cite{HuangPRB2017, RasmussenArxiv2018}. \item We identify several new instances of Lieb-Schultz-Mattis (LSM) type theorems for 2D FSPT phases.
+While the basic construction is parallel to the bosonic case, fermionic systems exhibit several notable new features and subtleties.
+We summarize a few important results as follows: \begin{enumerate} \item We construct intrinsically fermionic crystalline SPT phases which can only exist with strong interactions.
+We show that this is the case for all nontrivial rotational FSPT phases with Abelian internal symmetries in 3D, and discuss one example in 2D where the internal symmetry is the BDI class in the periodic table.
+We find obstructions in the dimensional reduction construction that prevent gluing together lower-dimensional block states while preserving rotation symmetries.
+No such obstructions were present in bosonic systems previously studied~\cite{HuangPRB2017, RasmussenArxiv2018}. \item We formulate the precise correspondence between classifications with rotation symmetry and those with only internal symmetry, which can be used to map out the classification of 3D interacting fermionic SPT phases protected by internal Abelian unitary symmetries.
+The correspondence is stated in Sec.~\ref{sec:correspondence}. \item We identify several new instances of Lieb-Schultz-Mattis (LSM) type theorems for 2D FSPT phases.